deepfence/ThreatMapper/docs/docs/threatmapper/developers/deploy-agent.md

 Refer to the [Kubernetes Installation Instructions](../sensors/kubernetes) along with the modifications below.
 :::

-You can use these instructions for helm-based installs in standalone and hosted Kubernetes clusters
+You can use these instructions for helm-based installations in standalone and hosted Kubernetes clusters

 ```bash
 helm repo add deepfence https://deepfence-helm-charts.s3.amazonaws.com/threatmapper